The Council of Historically Black Graduate Schools –

 Section 1.
 The Council shall be operated as a nonprofit organization.

 Section 2.
 Powers.
-Policy actions affecting the Council as a whole shall be valid only when approved by majority of the institutional representatives comprising the Full membership of the Council.
+Policy actions affecting the Council as a whole shall be valid only when approved by a majority of the institutional representatives comprising the Full membership of the Council.
 Such approval may include voting at the regular annual business meeting, or voting by an approved electronic medium.
 Other powers may be delegated to official representatives of the Council as approved by the Executive Committee or by the Council, except for duties specifically designated hereafter.

 ARTICLE VIII: Officers